 The following templates are designed to help you identify the review dates for tenure track positions.
 All documents are up to date, unless otherwise noted.

 Departments are required to track the timing of their faculty member’s regular review for tenure, promotion and reappointment.
-For more information, view a Sample Tenure, Promotion and Reappointment Schedule.
+For more information, view a sample schedule for a tenure track Assistant Professor (DOC).